 Okay here is an important point, getting back the start button and menu in Windows 2012/2012R2 is not like showing My computer icon or installing desktop experience, which means it is not a hidden Windows feature that can be installed or enabled in OS level.
 It can be done by a third party software only.
-Therefore, before try this method on your production Windows 2012 server, double check whether really you want this feature by installing a third party software.
-Somehow I do not recommend this in the production environment as these types of applications might open security holes on the server OS.
-Anyhow, if you are running Windows 2012 in virtualized environment for testing or learning purpose, then you can try this method.
+Therefore, before trying this method on your production Windows 2012 server, double check whether really you want this feature by installing a third party software.
+Somehow I do not recommend this in the production environment as these types of applications might open security holes in the server OS.
+Anyhow, if you are running Windows 2012 in a virtualized environment for testing or learning purpose, then you can try this method.

 By this custom installation method we can avoid unwanted extra programs during the installation as below.
 The above screenshot was taken from a similar tool built on the classic shell, but applicable for the classic shell original version.

 I have found an interesting article on getting back some of your favorite server GUI features on Windows 2012, you can go through this guide.
-It explains each steps nicely to work with Windows 2012 server GUI including Background Info (BGI).
+It explains each step nicely to work with Windows 2012 server GUI including Background Info (BGI).